orbs-network/orbs-spec/behaviors/services/transaction-pool.md

   * Sender virtual chain matches contract virtual chain and matches the transaction pool's virtual chain.
   * Check transaction timestamp, accept only transactions that haven't expired.
     * Transaction is expired if its timestamp is earlier than current time minus the [configurable](../config/shared.md) expiration window (eg. 30 min).
-  * Transaction doesn't already exist in the pending pool or committed pool (duplicate).
+* Transaction wasn't already committed (exist in the committed pool).
 * Verify pre order checks (like signature and subscription) for all transactions by calling `VirtualMachine.TransactionSetPreOrder`.

 &nbsp;